Rebecca Perry wins 2017 Michael Murphy Prize

-Now worth £1000, the prize is for or “a distinctive first book of poetry published in Britain or Ireland”, and covers debut collections published in the previous two calendar years, 2015-16.
+Now worth £1000, the prize is for “a distinctive first book of poetry published in Britain or Ireland”, and covers debut collections published in the previous two calendar years, 2015-16.
 It was established by colleagues at Nottingham Trent University in honour of the Liverpool-born poet Michael Murphy, who was 43 when he died of a brain tumour in May 2009.
-The winner will be announced on National Poetry Day, 28 September 2017, and the prize will be awarded at the English Association’s AGM in May 2018.

-For more details of the Michael Murphy Memorial Prize, click here.
+Click here for details of the Michael Murphy Memorial Prize.

 [28 September 2017]